Transitioning From Demo to Live Day Trading

 Market Conditions Change

 The transition from demo to live trading becomes even more difficult if the demo trading period was relatively brief.
-Market conditions constantly change, so only spending a month or two in a demo account means the trader isn't likely prepared to handle the various conditions the markets can throw at him or her.
+Market conditions constantly change, so only spending a month or two in a demo account means the trader isn't likely prepared to handle the various conditions the markets can throw at them.

 The same situation could happen to a trader who demo trades in slow market conditions, but when they open their live account conditions are volatile.
 Since the trader hasn't practiced in this environment, they are unlikely to repeat their demo trading success in the live market.